Bhandara district: Geography

 Bhandara is one of the major administrative districts in Maharashtra, and is located in the Nagpur division at 21°10'N 79°39'E. The district is enveloped by Balaghat district of Madhya Pradesh in the north and Chandrapur in the south, smallest border with Gadchiroli in the southeast while Gondia and Nagpur mark its eastern and western borders respectively.
 Covering an area of 3716 km2, the district of Bhandara is segregated into three sub-divisions, Bhandara, Tumsar and Sakoli, that are further divided into seven talukas.
 Bhandara sub-division is divided into two talukas: Bhandara and Pauni.
 Tumsar division have Tumsar and Mohadi.
 Sakoli sub-division is divided into three talukas: Sakoli, Lakhani, and Lakhandur.

 Demographics

 According to the 2011 census Bhandara district has a population of 1,200,334, roughly equal to the nation of Timor-Leste or the US state of Rhode Island.
 This gives it a ranking of 397th in India (out of a total of 640).

 The district has a population density of 294 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 5.65%.
 Bhandara has a sex ratio of 982 females for every 1000 males, and a literacy rate of 83.76%.
-19.48% of the population lived in urban areas.
+19.48% of the population live in urban areas.
 Scheduled Castes and Scheduled Tribes make up 16.69% and 7.41% of the population respectively.

+The major Hindu castes include Powar, Teli, Kunbi etc.